top of page

 Here are some tips on how to read the above chart.

-Coloured lines - This illustrates a lense’s potential for the technique (green = great, red = not so great).
-The lines connects all the maximum aperture values of various prime lenses.
+• Coloured lines - This illustrates a lenses' potential for the technique (green = great, red = not so great).
+The lines connect all the maximum aperture values of various prime lenses.

-Pure Potential - Follow the black dot of your chosen lens to the left to determin the size of its entrance pupil.
+• Pure Potential - Follow the black dot of your chosen lens to the left to determine the size of its entrance pupil.
 This is a good metric, but does not take difficulty into account like the coloured lines do.

-Price - Although I could not find a way to include price into this chart (it’s complicated enough already), prices are included on on the lens recommendations below.
+• Price - Although I could not find a way to include price into this chart (it’s complicated enough already), prices are included on the lens recommendations below.

-NOTE: This chart (above) is geared around emulating a 28mm lens.
-Wide angles are part of what make this technique so impressive, but this is my opinion and if you disagree then focal lengths of 200mm or longer would come back into play.
+NOTE: The above chart is based around emulating a wide (28mm) lens, which is what I feel makes this technique so impressive.
+However, if you are happy to emulate longer focal lengths, this changes things a bit.
 For example; Taking nine images from 200mm f/2.0 will emulate a 100mm f/1.0 which will provide pretty epic results.

 Potential